PercyNeo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 2-path -Add /action to the PATH
 3-paths -script that counts the number of directories in the PATH 4-global_variables - script that lists environment variables.
+5-local_variables - cript that lists all local variables and environment variables, and functions.